xtermjs/xterm.js/addons/xterm-addon-image/README.md

 Image output in xterm.js.

-**Note:** This addon is still alpha, expect all sorts of weird errors at the current stage.
-It only supports SIXEL at the moment.
+⚠️ This is an experimental addon that is still under construction. ⚠️

 ### Install